digital-skills-examples

 Information handling

-1. Follow IT policies when sharing information internally and externally (classifying emails/documents, encrypting sensitive information, sharing appropriate information on social media).
+1. Follow IT policies when sharing information internally and externally (classifying emails, sharing PDFs, encrypting sensitive information, sharing appropriate information on social media).

 2. Securely access and share information at work across devices.